-- Head Office in partnership with the Leopardstown Park Hospital Trust. - Brú na bhFiann (Dublin) reflected in a 'Grant Aid' with HSE Dublin North Community Healthcare Organisation (CHO). - Business Cases have previously been submitted to Cork / Kerry CHO and Sth Dublin, Kildare and West Wicklow CHO for 'Grant Aid' similar to HSE Dublin North to employ further Veteran Support Officers in both those CHO's.
+- Head Office in partnership with the Leopardstown Park Hospital Trust. - Brú na bhFiann (Dublin) in partnership with the HSE Dublin North Community Healthcare Organisation (CHO). - Southern Area Council in partnership with the Tomar Trust and Representative Association of Commissioned Officers (RACO) from 01 April 2023.

+• Business Cases were submitted to Cork / Kerry CHO and Sth Dublin, Kildare and West Wicklow CHO for 'Grant Aid', similar to HSE Dublin North CHO, to employ Veteran Support Officers in those CHO's.